 Dae Bogan has been added to speak on the panel “Digital Rebellion Pt.
 2: Navigating the World of Music Streaming” on Friday, June 9, 2017, from 2:30pm – 3:45pm.

 Complete details and tickets can be found at http://urbannetworkdigitalconference.com

-Dae Bogan And Warner Brother Records’ VP, A&R Eesean Bolden Join Panel At XLIVE Data & Analytics Summit 2017
+Dae Bogan And Warner Brothers Records’ VP, A&R Eesean Bolden Join Panel At XLIVE Data & Analytics Summit 2017

 For 14 years XLIVE has been providing resources and information to the festival and live event industry.
 The XLIVE Data & Analytics Summit will convene festival and live event producers, leading data and analytics executives, in addition to brands hosting their own corporate events and festivals.
 With over $1.1 billion invested in event technology in 2016, the digital transformation in the live event sector is growing at unprecedented levels.
 As live events and festivals experience increased competition from one another and strive to provide unique experiences for fans and attendees alike, technology will serve as a cornerstone in this effort for years to come.
 With this digitization of the live event experience – event organizers can now harness the power of their data to more effectively engage attendees, understand customer behavior, increase revenue, analyze competition, identify talent trends, monetize assets, enhance sponsorship activation and more!

 Bogan, Mayfield, and Bolden will offer insight and commentary on the panel “MUSICOLOGY – HOW EMERGING ARTISTS IN MUSIC USE DATA AND ANALYTICS TO GROW AND MONETIZE THEIR FANBASE” which will take place on Wednesday, April 5th, 2017 from 2:50pm – 3:30pm.